I don’t think “evil” is something that exists.

 The point is, when we consider the question of how we should be responding to the actions and even the arguments used by non-Vegans to attempt to justify their actions regarding nonhumans, we should keep in mind that we’re not dealing with monsters.
 We’re dealing with humans, and humans are fallible.
 They are also capable of massive changes in their moral stance as well as incredible acts of bravery and kindness.
-I personally have met or have heard the stories from many people who now identify as Vegans and would never have considered going Vegan (and some, in fact, who were die-hard anti-Vegans beforehand, including trophy hunters and slaughterhouse workers) if someone hadn’t been compassionate enough to forgive them and then educate them peacefully on why it’s wrong to use animals.
+I personally have met or have heard the stories from many people who now identify as Vegan and would never have considered living Vegan -some, in fact, who were die-hard anti-Vegans beforehand, including trophy hunters and slaughterhouse workers- if someone hadn’t been compassionate enough to forgive them and then educate them peacefully on why it’s wrong to use animals.
 If not for this, they would still be enthusiastically exploiting nonhumans to this day.
 They themselves admit this.

 If we want the people who are harming animals for palate pleasure and/or simple convenience -who would otherwise consider ending that behavior- to consider Veganism, then we have to be willing to put our hatred aside and educate them with understanding, instead of condemning them.
-Representing them as evil (or even “sociopathic,” “psychotic, etc.) to others merely causes them (and other people) to avoid our message about the rights of nonhumans.
-If we look at it from the more rational perspective that anyone who’s done wrong can change (even to the utmost) at any moment and that we have no idea when that may happen, it makes it much easier for us to allow ourselves the opportunity to influence them
+Representing them as evil -or even “sociopathic,” “psychotic,” etc.- to others, regardless of what they have done, merely causes them, and other people, to avoid our message about the rights of nonhumans.
+If we look at it from the more rational perspective that anyone who’s done wrong can change -even to the utmost- at any moment and that we have no idea when that may happen, it makes it much easier for us to allow ourselves the opportunity to influence them.

 Our Conclusions, And Who They Say The Most About

 Another point to consider: Many of our family and friends may be non-Vegan.
 They are inflicting just as much unnecessary suffering and death by living that way as any other non-Vegan.
 Are we ok with considering them “evil” as well?
-If not, we’re just arbitrarily picking and choosing whom we consider to be evil based on our own fits of anger, random self-interests, or whims.
+If not, we’re just arbitrarily picking and choosing whom we consider to be evil based on our own fits of anger, random self-interest, or whims.
 Almost all Vegans were non-Vegan at some point, probably including the person reading this (you).
-Were we evil?
+Were they evil?
 Were you?
 Doesn’t that mean you are still evil?
 If we think people are one or the other, good or evil, then where is the line?
 Where do we draw a line and say that this set of actions makes someone evil, but this other set of actions doesn’t?
-And who is the authority to draw that line?
-What makes one person’s opinion on what makes someone evil better than some other person’s completely different (and usually contradictory) opinion?
+And who is the authority who draws that line?
+What makes one person’s opinion on what makes someone evil better than some other person’s completely different, arbitrary -and usually contradictory- opinion?

 In summation, it’s irrational, not to mention cruel, to just dismiss someone as evil before you’ve seen how their life will turn out.
 And publicly stating that someone is evil is a great way to guarantee that they, and probably at least a few other non-Vegans, will refuse to go Vegan, which means that the nonhuman animals lose.
 Is that what we’re trying to accomplish?
 Is some sort of catharsis where we obtain a few moments of sick pleasure from publicly vilifying another person (which is almost always due to our own shame because we once engaged in the same non-Vegan actions that they currently are engaging in) worth the very real lives and suffering of nonhumans?